brittanyrw/emojiscreen/README.md

 1. Fork this repository.
 This will create a copy of the repository and create a new reposititory on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 2. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
 3. Navigate to the `data.json` file in your forked repo by clicking on the file name.
-4. Edit the `data.json` file by clicking on the pencil icon and add a new object for your movie, TV show or musical at the bottom of the file.
-Make sure there is a comma between your object and the object above.
+4. Edit the `data.json` file by clicking on the pencil icon and add a new object for your movie, TV show or musical in alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template: